jwunderl/pxt-arcade/docs/courses/csintro3/structure/additions.md

     player.x = screen.width / 2;
     player.y = screen.height - 20;

-    controller.A.onEvent(ControllerButtonEvent.Pressed, function () {
+    // When the player presses A, fire a laser from the spaceship controller.A.onEvent(ControllerButtonEvent.Pressed, function () {
         sprites.createProjectile(spritesheet.laser, 0, -40, SpriteKind.Laser, player);
     });